Managing fire risk

 Transmission lines and easements

 Wherever there are transmission lines, there are transmission line easements.
-We own and manage easements across the transmission network.
-Transmission line easements protect public safety and give us safe, clear access to our infrastructure so we can maintain a reliable transmission network.
-We have the right to access transmission line easements at any time to ensure safe operation and to inspect and maintain the towers and lines.
-This right also extends to our trusted delivery partners.
-For more information on our inspection and maintenance program, see Transmission line inspections.
+We manage easements across the transmission network.
+Transmission line easements protect public safety and give us safe, clear access to our transmission towers and lines so we can maintain a reliable network.

 Regulation